KuramaSyu/GoToHell/README.md

 #### Fixes

 - [ ] Upload, Modal: Propagate error from snackbar to modal, by making a SportUploadBuilder as separate component, which returns the error as string
+- [ ] SelectionModal: better contrast for save button and drag icon
+- [ ] Theme Zustand: only choose themes, where isDisplayed == true

 #### QoL